This post may contain affiliate links. Please read our disclosure policy.

 Making gluten free bread in a bread machine is as easy as layering the ingredients, setting your machine, and letting it do the work.
 Just follow these steps to get a consistent, bakery-style loaf every time.

-To begin making this gluten free bread in your bread maker, whisk the wet ingredients—warm milk, melted butter, apple cider vinegar, and eggs—in a large liquid measuring cup.
 In a separate bowl, whisk together the dry ingredients, except for the yeast: gluten free flour blend with xanthan gum, tapioca starch, cream of tartar, baking powder, sugar, and salt.
+This helps create a smooth, uniform dough and keeps the salt separate from the yeast so it doesn't inhibit the yeast too early.

 Select the “homemade” setting on your bread machine, if available, and program it for a 1.5-pound loaf with:

-– 20 minutes of mixing or kneading
+– 20 minutes of mixing or kneading (enough to create a smooth dough)

-– 1 rise of 1 hour
+– 1 rise of 1 hour (in an optimal closed environment, this will create a perfect rise)

-– 1.5 hours baking time
+– 1.5 hours baking time (enough for a slow and steady rise)

 If your machine doesn’t allow manual settings, use the “gluten free,” “rapid rise,” “basic,” or “1 rise” cycle instead.
-Close the lid and start the machine.
+The most important feature is that there is only 1 rise, since gluten free bread doesn't have enough elasticity to support 2 rises in a bread machine.

 Let the loaf bake for at least 1 hour, or until it reaches an internal temperature of 205°F on an instant-read thermometer.
-If your machine browns the top, continue baking until it’s golden and firm to the touch.
+If your machine browns the top, continue baking until it’s golden all over and firm to the touch.

 If your bread machine has a “homemade” or custom setting, use it—it gives you control over the knead, rise, and bake times.
 Otherwise, choose a preset with one kneading cycle and one rise, like “gluten free,” “rapid rise,” “basic,” or “one rise.”
 Skip any setting that includes a second rise or punch-down, which won’t work well with gluten free dough.